 The Tom Collins is an easy-to-drink classic cocktail that’s easy to make as well.
 Simply add gin, soda water, sugar syrup and fresh lemon juice to a tall glass.
 Add ice and stir.
 Garnish with a lemon slice and maraschino cherry and serve.

-The national cocktail of Brazil, a Caipirinha is a classic cocktail that is sweet and refreshing.
+The national cocktail of Brazil, a Caipirinha is one of the classic cocktails that is sweet and refreshing.
 It uses Cachaça, an alcohol made from sugarcane.

 To prepare this cocktail, add lime and sugar into a glass and muddle.
 Add the Cachaça and ice and stir.
 You can garnish with lime slices and a wedge of sugarcane.